toasterparty/metroid-fool/spoiler.md

 ## Lore

-### Temple Security Station

-> Log Entry 3024-04-01
-> Dear diary,
-> Today the commander ordered me to hike all the way out to the middle of f'ing nowhere to secure an objective.
-It was a pain in the ass to carry all my equipment underneath that gap in the rock just ahead.
-I completed the task by installing a FD39 MKII Laser Defense Barrier and calling it a day.
-It's very peaceful out here compared to the mines.
-I think I'll camp out here tonight and leave in the morning.
-Hopefully a Zebian-class research facility doesn't crash on my head on the journey back.
-> Love,
-> Space Private Glorgsmire Gumpybottom First Class

 ### Artifact Temple

 *TBD - Something that foreshadows that the ghosts are happy with where the artifacts are located and they don't need collecting.*